Galerie Richard

 Peter ROGIERS has a solo exhibition titled “Cluster” at the Middelheim Museum in Antwerp opening on Saturday, May 21th until September 18th, 2016.
 The Belgian artist will be displaying new work and key work from the last 20 years combined with pieces he carefully selected from the museum’s collection.
 A new publication accompanies the exhibition.

-A Lauren MARSOLIER’s interview by Béatrice Chassepot in be-Art magazine (six illustrations).
+A Lauren MARSOLIER’s interesting interview by Béatrice Chassepot in be-Art magazine (6 illustrations).

 Jean-Luc and Takako Richard are very pleased to announce that Galerie Richard represents Scott ANDERSON again in Europe.
 The gallery exhibited his works in Europe for the first time in 2004.
 Scott Anderson is born in Urbana, Illinois in 1973 and lives and works in La Cienega in New Mexico.
 His figurative paintings are challenging our visual understanding and they oblige us to recognize how much this ignorance and uncertainty is the conscious contemporary way to perceive our present world.